abari212/covid-19/README.md

 # Covid-19
 Tracking to curb the virus spread

-This repository contains both codes and data to help to track and curb the virus spread.
+This repository contains both codes and data to help to track and eventually help to curb the spread of covid-19, in consultation with people from the domain.

 Tracking is another effective measure to curb the spread of covid-19, in addition to physical distancing.
 This is a simple animation that I have been working using R, of which a script is available at my GitHub.
 The same script can be used at a much more granular scale, such as a city. https://lnkd.in/eYBjjx2